istaykov/inventory_optimisation/README.md

 # Insights Deep Dive
-### Category 1: Detailed Sales Metrics and Profitability Analysis
+### Detailed Sales Metrics and Profitability Analysis

 * **Transaction Volume and Unit Sales:**	The majority of sales transactions involve a single unit, with occasional sales involving 2 or 3 units.
 This suggests a high frequency of individual purchases.